PRINCIPLE 1: Non-discrimination

-The intervention specialist must not discriminate against clients, organizations, or other professionals based on race, religion, color, age, sex, sexual orientation, mental or physical handicap, national origin or economic condition.
+The intervention specialist must not discriminate against clients, organizations, or other professionals based on race, religion, colour, age, sex, sexual orientation, mental or physical handicap, national origin or economic condition.

 PRINCIPLE 2: Competence